813 words

 • or anything that reacts to events

-Argo gives you full control and visibility — right inside the cluster.
+Argo hands you serious control and visibility, all of it right inside the cluster.
+It’s a power move.

 • Helm